nunchistudio/blacksmith/documentation/why.md

 - **Server health-checks:** Instead of using the standard adapters, organizations can switch to the Enterprise version of the gateway and scheduler to add these services to their service mesh.
 More details about adapters in the next guide.
+- **Dashboard:** We created a dashboard serving as a reference implementation of the REST API.
+It allows you to visualize everything that happened or is happening in a Blacksmith application.
+It can be customized in any way needed to fit the requirements of businesses.